Skip to content

 “That’s when I came across batyr on social media.
 I went along to one of their workshops and later on to the batyr@uni program.
 While my mental health is still up and down, batyr’s program has helped me to find people that I’m comfortable being vulnerable with and who I can reach out to when I need help,” she added.

-Mr Brown said Linh’s experience of perceiving mental ill-health as a stigma is not uncommon among international students, with research indicating they are less likely to show help-seeking behaviours.[1]
+Mr Brown said Linh’s experience of perceiving mental ill-health as a stigma is not uncommon among international students, with research indicating they are less likely to show help-seeking behaviours.[1], opens in a new tab

 “Social stigma, language barriers and cultural differences tend to be contributing factors as to why international students are less inclined to reach out for support,” Mr Brown said.